zunderlab/FLOWMAP/README.md

 #### Timing for FLOWMAPR Runs

 In a singleFLOWMAP with no downsampling (uses random subsampling), 1200 total nodes takes about 2 min to produce results (including PDFs).
-In comparison, 3000 total nodes takes about 6 min to produce all results and 6000 total nodes takes about 21 min.
+In comparison, 3000 total nodes takes about 6 min to produce all results, 6000 total nodes takes about 21 min, and 12000 total nodes takes about 59 min.
 These all ran with a `subsample` : `cluster.numbers` ratio of 2:1.

 ## Using the GUI
 0. Make sure all FSC files that are to be tested are within one folder.